procedural-build/sustainabilitytool-docs/content/1. User Guidance/1.1 Admin/1_Admin.md

 11. To transfer all of the metrics from your template over to 'Current metrics, you need to select 'Add' for each metric.

 12. In the Admin menu, select 'Metrics', you will see that all of your metrics have been updated.

+### Add back a metric if accidentally deleted

+1. Go to your reporting package

+2. In the Admin menu, select 'Metrics'

+3. Click on the option labelled ‘Set up metrics’ in the top right corner and select ‘Add from template’

+4. Select the relevant template by clicking on the scrawl down menu.
+This will allow you to see all metrics included in the original report set up

+5. Identify the metric you want to add back to the report and click ‘Add’.

 ### Enable document upload